manhtdxxx/batch-pipeline-via-lakehouse/README.md

 python data/_get_all_data.py
 ```

+> ⚠️ Note: This approach is not ideal because it requires an intermediate CSV.
+The data is first written to a file, then Spark reads the CSV to load it into the lakehouse.

+A more efficient approach would be to fetch data directly from the API and write it to the lakehouse without saving a CSV.
+However, our current Spark image uses Python 3.8, while vnstock requires Python 3.10+.
+To fetch data directly in Spark using vnstock`, we would need to rebuild the Spark image with Python 3.10 or higher.

 ### Step 2: Initializing Schema in Lakehouse using Trino

 Once Trino container is running, you can initialize the Lakehouse schema using the SQL initialization script: